zordius/dom-validate/README.md

 * **-v=3** show verbose message for the html of css selector selected elements
 * **-c** [BATCH] specify a local yaml config file to do batch check
 * **-b** [BATCH] specify base URL

+The exit code will be the number of failed cases.

 ## BATCH check example